 The Britt Scholarships: Recipient(s) must be a student at ABAC who shows potential for success in their chosen academic field while also demonstrating a real need for financial assistance.
 The recipient must use the scholarship at ABAC over a period of three quarters and must make a "C" (2.0) average each quarter to be eligible for the next quarter's allotment.
-The scholarships(s) will be available to either entering freshmen or students who have completed one or more quarters at ABAC.
+The scholarship(s) will be available to either entering freshmen or students who have completed one or more quarters at ABAC.
 The amount of the scholarship(s) will vary depending on the money available from the corpus earnings.
-Application forms may be obtained from the ABAC Academic Dean's Office.
-Completed forms must be returned to the Academic Dean's Office by August 1.
+Application forms may be obtained from the financial aid office or the academic dean's office.
+Completed forms must be returned to the academic dean's office by August 1.

-Josephine L. Cloudman Scholarships: Three scholarships each equivalent to three quarters' matriculation, clinical, and student activity fees.
+Josephine L. Cloudman Scholarships: Each scholarship is equivalent to three quarters' matriculation, clinical, and student activity fees.
+The number of scholarships is dependent on the corpus earnings.
 Open to entering freshmen and rising sophomores.
 Qualifications: (1) predicted academic success, and (2) financial need.
-Apply to the Academic Dean's Office, Abraham Baldwin Agricultural College.
-Closing date for application - August 1.
+Application forms may be obtained from the financial aid office or the academic dean's office.
+Completed forms must be returned to the academic dean's office by August 1.

-Agnes Davis Donaldson Scholarships: Two scholarships annually, each to cover matriculation, clinical, and student activity fees for three quarters at ABAC.
-The recipients must have attended ABAC for two quarters as a fultime student, earned 30 quarter hours of degree credits and have a cumulative academic grade point average of 3.3 or higher.
-The students' need for financial assistance and residents of Tift County will be given priority when other factors are approximately equal.
+Agnes Davis Donaldson Scholarships: Each scholarship will cover matriculation, clinical, and student activity fees for three quarters at ABAC.
+The number of scholarships is dependent on the corpus earnings.
+The recipients must have attended ABAC for two quarters as a full-time student, earned 30 guarter hours of degree credits and have a cumulative academic grade point average of 3.3 or higher.
+The student's need for financial assistance and residents of Tift County will be given priority when other factors are approximately equal.
 The recipients must plan to attend ABAC for three additional quarters and plan to graduate.
 Withdrawal or transfer to another institution will result in termination of the scholarship.
-Apply to the Academic Dean's Office, Abraham Baldwin Agricultural College.
+Apply to the academic dean's office.
 Closing date for application - April 16.

-J. Clyde Driggers Memorial Scholarships: Six scholarships each year; four of \$1,000 each, and two of \$500 each.
+J. Clyde Driggers Memorial Scholarships: Six scholarships each year.
 Award is based primarily on scholarship.

+Two scholarships (\$1,000 each) will be given to entering freshmen.
+Application forms may be obtained from the financial aid office or the academic dean's office.
+Completed forms for entering freshmen scholarships must be returned to the academic dean's office by August 1.

-The two \$500 scholarships will be given to entering freshmen; closing date for application-August 1.
-Two will be given to freshmen who have earned at least 30 quarter hours of degree credits with a 3.75 or higher cumulative academic grade point average and will enroll a minimum of three more quarters at ABAC after the award.
-Two will be given to sophomores who graduate during the school year with a 3.75 or higher cumulative academic grade point average.
+Two scholarships (\$1,000 each) will be given to freshmen who have earned at least 30 quarter hours of degree credits with a 3.75 or higher cumulative academic grade point average and will enroll a minimum of three more quarters at ABAC after the award.

+Two scholarships (\$1,000 each) will be given to sophomores who graduate during the school year with a 3.75 or higher cumulative academic grade point average.
 Evidence of enrollment or intent to enroll full-time in a senior institution must be provided with the application.

 Should a student withdraw during a quarter and a partial refund be due, the refund shall revert to the scholarship fund.
-This money may be reclaimed by the recipient's subsequent reenrollment within twelve months from initial award of scholarship.
-Apply to the Academic Dean's Office, Abraham Baldwin Agricultural College.
-Closing date for application - April
+Application forms may be obtained from the academic dean's office.
+Completed forms for rising sophomore or rising junior scholarships must be returned to the academic dean's office by April 16.